Questions and Answers

 Are you selling gift-cards?

 YES we do!
 Just contact us per mail or sms, and receive a code to be used in the webshop.
 All beautifully wrapped with a digital picture.
-Gift cards only applies to Norwegian customers or paypal users.
+Gift cards only applies to Norwegian customers.

 What metal is used in KGD jewellery?